AI for Lawyers

 5 Tasks Every Lawyer Should Automate

 These are the highest-ROI automations for lawyers.
-Each one can be set up in OpenClaw in under 10 minutes.
+Each one can be set up with Claude Code in under 10 minutes.

 1. Contract Review & Redlining

-Have OpenClaw scan contracts for non-standard clauses, missing provisions, unfavorable terms, and inconsistencies.
+Have Claude Code scan contracts for non-standard clauses, missing provisions, unfavorable terms, and inconsistencies.
 It highlights risks, suggests redline edits, and produces a summary memo — turning a 2-hour review into a 15-minute quality check.

 Time saved: 5–10 hours/week for transactional practices